Going off grid at Gibson Mill

 All our know-how and passion for renewable energy has come together at Gibson Mill, which is the first place in our care to be run entirely off grid.
 Bringing power to this 17th-century heritage site, hidden in a wooded valley at Hardcastle Crags, was far from easy.

 Listen to our podcast to learn about the history of Gibson Mill and find out what you can do to live a more sustainable lifestyle.

 We aim to produce 50 per cent of the energy we use from renewable sources by 2021, and places such as Gibson Mill are helping us to achieve this.
 Our team at Hardcastle Crags has reinstated a historic hydropower system, installed roof-mounted solar panels and a biomass boiler.
-We've also worked with our partner BMW i to improve the way the site stores energy.

 50% renewable: Going off grid

 - 15 months' electricity supply for an average British home